 Registration will open on February 15th

 Instructors for 2020 will be announced soon!

-For more information, contact Katie at - firstname.lastname@example.org
+For more information, contact Yasi at - firstname.lastname@example.org

 The Trad Camp day begins at 9am with a group song or short performance, then students disperse into their different chosen classes.
 Mid-day lunch break includes ample time outside on the beautiful Orchard Valley Waldorf School campus in East Montpelier.
 Afternoon class choices include an ensemble option, where students can experience playing in a group and arranging music together.
 For campers who want to spend some time practicing or trying their hand at an art activity, there will always be time reserved at the end of the day.
 Pick-up is at 3pm, with an option for

 Stay and Play to accommodate longer work days.
-The Summit School has presented this camp for many years, and after taking one year off, has decided to offer it once again.
-The camp’s director, Katie Trautz, is thrilled to give children and teens an opportunity to explore music and deepen their interest in the arts.
+The Summit School presented this camp in 2019 after taking a year off, and this year's camp director Yasi Zeichner is excited to continue offering children and teens this opportunity to explore music and deepen their interest in the arts.

 Trad Youth Jam

 Monthly gathering for youth interested in traditional music.
 This is a chance for kids to play tunes with others in a casual setting, learn some new tunes, introduce personal favorites to others, and practice the art of playing in a group.
 All instruments are welcome.
 Tunes are taught by ear.
 Age range is roughly 8-14, but the main requirements are a basic ability to play one’s instrument and a desire to be part of a group.